Leukemia

 The treatment for leukemia depends on the patient’s age, overall health condition, type of leukemia, goals of care, and degree of spread to other parts of the body, such as the central nervous system.

-• Radiation therapy – this type of treatment uses X-rays to destroy leukemia cells and prevents them from growing further.
+- Radiation therapy – this type of treatment uses X-rays to destroy leukemia cells and prevent them from growing further.
 The patient may receive radiation in one specific area of the body or throughout the entire body.
 It is also used as a method of treatment prior to performing a bone marrow transplant.

 Coping and support